whit3str/DockerLM/README.md

 ```
 cd /DockerLM && docker run --hostname HOSTNAME --user root --mac-address="MAC@" --name dockerlm -it dockerlm:latest
 ```
+Fetch the HOSTNAME and the MAC@ from the license file.

 Inspect the container and ensure it's running normally :

 ` 9:32:04 (VENDOR) (@VENDOR-SLOG@) === Vendor Daemon ===`\